 Geographic and population coverage

-The choice of the domestic concept reflected the role of the MUICP in measuring price stability in the euro area.
-Price changes in the euro area are measured by aggregating price changes taking place within the individual EU Member States.
-Expenditure and price changes to be measured within the economic territory should include those affecting foreign visitors and exclude those affecting residents whilst in a foreign country.
+As regards the geographic coverage, the HICP includes expenditure by foreign visitors and expenditure by individuals living in institutions, but excludes expenditure by residents whilst in a foreign country, i.e. the so-called 'domestic concept' is used.
+The choice of compiling the HICP according to the domestic concept reflects the role of the HICP in measuring price stability in the euro area.
+Price changes in the euro area are measured by aggregating price changes within the individual EU Member States.
+Expenditure and price changes measured within the economic territory should include those affecting foreign visitors and exclude those affecting residents whilst in a foreign country.

 Weights for the HICP sub-indices

 The weights of the HICP sub-indices are derived from the aggregate expenditure by households on any set of goods and services covered by the HICP, expressed as a proportion of the total expenditure on all goods and services within the coverage of the HICP.
 Member States are required to update product weights for the HICP each year.